The full catalog.

 AutoCodeRover — Autonomous Code Repair in the IDE

-Autonomous coding agent that resolves real GitHub issues.
+Autonomous coding agent that resolves GitHub issues end-to-end.
 My contribution is two-part: I built the JetBrains IDE plugin end-to-end in Kotlin, and enhanced the AutoCodeRover Agent with a Self-Fix Agent and interactive replay infrastructure that lifted SWE-bench Verified from 38.4% to 51.6%.

 Contribution boundaries